 Individuals studying computer information systems can acquire skills in a variety of subject areas, such as web design, programming, and systems analysis.
 They can then apply those skills in a career or future coursework in the subject.
 Students in these degree programs typically work toward a Bachelor of Science (B.S.) in computer information systems.
 Full-time students usually earn their degree in four years.

-Online bachelor's degree in computer information systems: coursework and overview
+Online bachelor’s degree in computer information systems: coursework

 While seeking their degree, students take a number of courses both inside and outside of the computer information systems discipline.
 Although courses offered vary by school, there are several common requirements.
 Below are some examples, with topics that students may encounter: